crypt0rr/kb/content/tools/framework/netexec/nxc-smb/index.md

   --loggedon-users-filter LOGGEDON_USERS_FILTER
-                        only search for specific user, works with regex --loggedon-users      enumerate logged on users --users [USER]        enumerate domain users, if a user is specified than only its information is queried.
+                        only search for specific user, works with regex --loggedon-users      enumerate logged on users --users [USER ...]    enumerate domain users, if a user is specified than only its information is queried.
   --groups [GROUP]      enumerate domain groups, if a group is specified than its members are enumerated --computers [COMPUTER]
                         enumerate computer users